 Data value definition

-Across the data life cycle, analytical processes make raw data useful by translating those attributes into information or intelligence with context and a business purpose.
+Across the data lifecycle, analytical processes make raw data useful by translating those attributes into intelligence with both context and a business purpose.
 Decision-ready data and analytics inform business activities.
 When those activities save money or make money for an organization, they’ve finally unlocked that data’s business value.

 Shared, trusted data breaks down silos between different departments and provides real-time visibility into activity across the organization, with partners, or with vendors in your supply chain.

 For example, manufacturers can cut maintenance costs and minimize downtime using real-time sensor data and predictive analytics.
 By better anticipating equipment failure, they can plan timely repair or replacement.

 From email vacation responders to robot vacuums, these days we're all automating something to make our lives easier.
 Automated processes save people tedious steps at work, improving employee productivity.

 In the financial industry, banks and financial institutions automate the preparation of data entered by customers, reserving employees’ valuable time for customer service tasks that require human expertise.

 Gartner has found that 63% of marketers struggle with personalized marketing.
 Data opens the door to customer segmentation and analyses that really help you understand who your customers are.